syedukkashah/intel-image-cnn/README.md

 ## Conclusion

 This project demonstrates a complete CNN image classification workflow using PyTorch.
-The model achieved a test accuracy of 87.20%, which is a decent result for an educational custom CNN project.
+The model achieved a test accuracy of 87.20%.

 The project also shows the importance of: